Grandfather Economic Report series

 (The Grandfather Economic Reports is a series of picture reports of economic challenges to the future of families and their children, compared to prior generations.
 You are now at the chapter on America's Total Debt trends.
 Welcome.
 We hope your visit will find useful information to help you and your loved ones.)

-The Federal Government Debt Report covers just the federal government debt of $14 Trillion, or $40,065 per child in 2010.
+The Federal Government Debt Report covers just the federal government debt of $19 Trillion, or $59,375 per child.
 This chapter covers all U.S. debt, called Total America Debt (the sum of all recognized debt of federal, state & local governments, international, private households, business and domestic financial sectors, including federal debt to trust funds).
-Total Debt in America is now $57 Trillion, or $185,065 per man, woman and child.
+The $67,200 total debt includes combined federal and state & local government debt of $21,900 plus $45,300 additional debt in the private sector.

 This is the summary page of America's Total Debt Report, to get you started.
 Since 'a picture is worth a thousand words', below are two of the many data trend pictures shown in the Full Debt Report linked at the bottom of this page.